 Hajime talks candidly about how being gay was considered very fashionable in the 80s.

 “Being gay now is normalized.
 Back in the 80s and 90s when Calvin Klein came out with their male models, naked with only a pair of boxer briefs, that was the first time when people started referring to it as homoerotic, not homosexual.
-People used this erotic approach in a marketing type of way, and since then, being homosexual or gay became fashionable.”
+People used this erotic approach as marketing, and since then, being homosexual or gay became fashionable.”

 “People will think, oh, he or she is more creative than straight people!”

-“The old perception is that being gay is very cool or hipster.
-Nowadays, when people are starting to normalize it, some people are resistant because they want to feel special.
+“The old perception of being gay was that it was a very cool or hipster thing.
+Nowadays, after people have started to normalize it, some have become resistant to the normalization of it, because they want to feel special.
 They want to be seen as weird, sensitive or artistic because we’re gay.
-Although, you cannot really be artistic just because you’re gay.
-Back in 70’s and 80’s even straight people started coming out as gay or bisexual.
+Although you really cannot be artistic just because you’re gay.
+Back in the 70’s and 80’s, even straight people started coming out as gay or bisexual.
 David Bowie came out as gay in 1972, but became bisexual 4 years later and in 1993 he told Rolling Stone that he’d been a “closeted heterosexual”.
 Even in Japan, I heard it was quite popular to come out as bisexual instead of homosexual.
-People like stylists and makeup artists claim themselves to be bisexual because it was cool and fashionable and it made it easier to get close to girls too.
-People will think, oh, he or she is more creative than straight people!”
+People like stylists and makeup artists claimed themselves to be bisexual because it was cool and fashionable and it made it easier to get close to girls too.
+People would think, oh, he or she is more creative than straight people!”

-Since Hajime is very open and comfortable with his own sexuality, what would his advice be to a young teenage boy who is starting to discover himself?
+Since Hajime is very open and comfortable with his own sexuality, what would his advice be to a young teenage boy starting to discover himself?

-“Japanese people never promptly react to anything, but they will slowly start having a distance to you.
-They’ll feel like something about you is different.
+“Japanese people never react immediately to anything, but they would slowly start distancing themselves.
+They would feel like something about you is different.
 In Japanese society, it’s very important to be communal.
 You really have to fit in to accomplish the same goals and rules.
 There was a survey by the Japan Labor Union Association that asked how people would feel if they found out their colleagues were LGBT.
 35% answered they would feel offended, while 81% had never experienced or heard of any LGBT coming out.
 So it’s understandable that only 4.8% come out in the office.

 I think it’s easier to be gay if you’re a foreigner living in Japan, because people know you’re different.
 They understand that you’re different anyway.
 Being different is beautiful in the States, but being the same is beautiful in Japan.”